TUM-DSE/research-work-info/checklist.md

 4-8 weeks before registration:
 * [ ] I familiarized myself with the research topic
 * [ ] I read related work about the research topic
+* [ ] I have met Prof. Bhatotia with my advisors and discussed the research topic
 * [ ] I proposed a thesis timeline with concrete steps to my advisors
 * [ ] I asked my advisors to enroll myself to the [slack workspace](https://ls1-tum.slack.com), and I joined `#ls1-students` channel